flowdock/api-docs/docs/SCIM.md

 ### Destroy

 Destroy can be used to deprovision a user.
-The user will be removed from the organization immediately and will lose all access to the organization's data.
+The user will be removed from the organization and any child organizations immediately.
+The user will lose all access to the organization's data, including flows and private conversations.

 ```
 DELETE https://api.flowdock.com/scim/:uid/Users/:id